-This summer we have a new display of Claire’s work with a good mix of Forest and Coastal paintings
+Our latest display of Claire’s work is a good mix of Forest and Coastal paintings

 Claire’s pictures capture light and movement to give a sense of place and invite you to form your own interpretation of the landscape.
 They are painted mostly in oil and mixed media.
 The layers are thickly applied against her textured studio wall, then partially scraped or wiped away and given the spontaneous finishing touches.
 She lives locally and so naturally the New Forest and Solent are themes that reappear in her work.